Utah Business Dispute Attorneys

 From the moment you connect with a Utah business dispute attorney, they go to work protecting your claim.
 The most common case types we handle:

-Accepting partial payment with language that operates as accord and satisfaction under Utah Code § 70A-3a-311 and waiving the rest of the claim
+Cashing a partial-payment check whose language triggers accord and satisfaction under Utah Code § 70A-3a-311, wiping out the rest of the claim

-Failing to timely file a UCC-1 financing statement or perfect a construction lien under Utah Code § 38-1a
+Missing the window to file a UCC-1 financing statement or perfect a construction lien under Utah Code § 38-1a

 Common Utah Business Dispute Mistakes